Penn Quarter, Washington, DC

 Max had not figured on Roxy being a smoker, but she put the cigarette to her lips and drew a lungful of the warm leafy smoke before releasing it gradually and blowing a perfect smoke ring above her head.
 Very impressive Max thought, hiding the jealousy as Roxy leaned back and Max wrapped the free hand around her waist, they were not wearing their coats, so the extra although little warmth was a bonus.
 Roxy turned slowly before complimenting the quality of the cigarette and planting a soft delicate kiss on the left cheek of a freezing but delirious Max.
 The cigarette butts were discarded into an ashtray under the parasol and they returned to the glorious warmth of the bar.

-At six thirty the following morning Max was thankfully considering how lucky it was that the events of the night before did not have to be included in the report.
-It would indeed take some explaining on how it was that Max, Roxy and Cookie had ended up together on the queen-sized bed with silky soft satin sheets with all their clothing and accessories discarded and littered around a superbly decorated apartment which apparently belonged to a relation of Roxy’s.
+At 06:30am the following morning Max was thankfully considering how lucky it was that the events of the night before did not have to be included in the report.
+It would indeed take some explaining on how it was that Max, Roxy and Cookie had ended up together on the same queen-sized bed with silky soft satin sheets with all their clothing and accessories discarded and littered around a superbly decorated apartment which apparently belonged to a relation of Roxy’s.
 But Max was not going to think any further about the matter, personal details had been recorded for the future and Max was almost certain that the future involved further contact with Roxy.